 Once you have this inside insight, think creatively to select stories about how your other clients have overcome similar challenges by opting for the solution that you provide.
 You’ll develop trust and show that you have a deeper understanding of their business—not just what it says on their website—by demonstrating that you understand the core issue and can explain how other customers have approached that.

 Just remember: most employees at your prospect’s company are challenged to spend a lot of time focusing on what makes them different from competitors.
-That’s how they develop a unique value proposition, a different brand, and ultimately stand out from the industry.
+That’s how they develop a unique sales pitch value proposition, a different brand, and ultimately stand out from the industry.
 As such, they are very sensitive—and rightly so—to being told that anything they do is just like their top competitors.
 At the end of the day, a good sales strategy relies on empathy, so devote the time really get to know your prospects in order to learn what they want to hear.

 This requires a slower, more measured approach—and ideally a little insight knowledge—but when done right, it can enable you to deploy the right social proof at the right time.
 This will help your prospects know that you understand their brand and their needs.
 Rushing in with case studies from dissimilar organizations, however, is an automatic turnoff.
 Proceed with caution.